About the cohort:

 Teaching can feel like running a marathon—for each lap under your belt, you deserve a pit stop at an aid station to rest and relax.
 Find your stride this year by growing during “laps” and socializing during “aid stations" as you embrace Memphis, engage with a supportive community, and evolve personally and professionally.
 All sessions are meant to enhance teacher resiliency and are applicable no matter your grade level, subject, or school context.

-If you have any questions about the Stride curriculum or its application process, please contact erin [at] newmemphis [dot] org
+If you have any questions about the Stride curriculum or its application process, please contact erin [at] newmemphis [dot] org.
+You can view the Fall 2020 calendar here.

 Lap 1: The Golden Circle allows teachers to think deeply about not just what they do, but how and why they do it.
 Teachers examine their core values and articulate their personal mission statements.